romarcg/traversability_estimation_manta/README.md

 ## Requirements

-In order to test the source code, several frameworks/libraries are needed.
+In order to test the source code, these frameworks/libraries are needed.
 - python 3.5.3
 - numpy 1.12.1
 - matplotlib 2.0.0